WeiqunPengLab/HiCHub/README.md

 ```
 hichub asso -i /mnt/d/test -l H1ESC,HFFc6 -p promoter.bed -f DNase.bed
 ```
-The ouput is the files with name "cluster_final_H1ESC.txt" and "cluster_final_H1ESC.txt".
-They associate the gene with ghe cluter nodes.
+The ouput is the files with name "cluster_annotated_H1ESC.txt" and "cluster_annotated_H1ESC.txt".
+They associate the gene with the cluster nodes.

 <img src="image/4.png" width="800">

 ### 'plot'
-Now, if you have a gene name, for example: LOX (for human).
-You can find if it contains in any hubs and plot its igraph-plot.
+This function plots the networks associated with one or more particular gene(s) along with the annotation information.

 ```
 hichub plot -i [yout (.txt) file's name] -l [label you have used before] -p [the files contain gene promoter] -n [gene name] -c [optional, cut-off threshold you have used in 'diff'] -d [optional, folde change threshold you have used in 'diff']